-A tribute to Daniele De Rossi, who never forgets his duty to his hometown
+An ode to Daniele De Rossi, a man who never forgot his duty to his hometown

-If Roy Keane and Patrick Vieira taught us anything, it’s that footballers don’t need a pre-existing connection to a city to leave a lasting influence on a club.
+If Roy Keane and Patrick Vieira taught us anything, it’s that footballers don’t necessarily need a pre-existing connection to a city to understand what it means to represent its club.

 For years on end, the pair became emblematic of the rivalry between Manchester United and Arsenal, coming to symbolise the respective characters of their clubs through an instant understanding of what was required of them.

-Sometimes, though, that learning is required a little less – Daniele de Rossi was born in Rome and joined his hometown club aged 12, and has never stopped playing as if taking his first opportunity to represent the club he loves.
+Sometimes, though, there is a little less learning required: Daniele de Rossi was born in Rome, joined his hometown club aged 12 and never stopped playing as if taking his first opportunity to represent the club he loves.

 “For me, it is the normal thing to play right here,” De Rossi told the New York Times in 2012.